 Short Term or Temporary health insurance plans may make sense if you are:

 In these situations and others where you find yourself temporarily lacking health care coverage, choosing a Short-Term health insurance plan may be just the security you need to get you to that next stage of your life.

 Yes, you can cover spouses and dependents with Short Term insurance.
 Note: All family members will be subject to the same series of medical questions to determine if they are eligible for the plan.

-No. Unlike health insurance plans that comply with the Affordable Care Act (ACA), also known as Obamacare, which you can buy only during Open Enrollment each year or during a qualified Special Enrollment time, you can apply for Short Term or Temporary health insurance at any time.
+No. You can apply for Short Term or Temporary health insurance at any time.
+This is different from Affordable Care Act (ACA) coverage, also known as Obamacare, which you can buy only during Open Enrollment each year or during a qualified Special Enrollment time.

 No. Short Term plans are not ACA, or Obamacare, health plans.
-While both ACA and Short Term health insurance plans are considered major medical, or comprehensive, health plans and cover major health events in your life, there are important differences.
+While both ACA and Short Term health insurance plans cover major health events in your life, there are important differences.

 ACA health plans are guaranteed issue, meaning you cannot be denied coverage based on preexisting conditions.
 Also, ACA health plans are required to cover 10 essential health benefits:

 In contrast, Short Term health insurance is not required to cover all these benefits, so plans can vary in what they cover.
 Also, Short-Term insurance plans typically do not cover preexisting medical conditions.
 You must apply and answer a series of medical questions to determine your eligibility for these plans.